 |RFC stream||Internet Engineering Task Force (IETF)|

-IOTDIR Telechat review (of -12) Ready with Issues
+IOTDIR Telechat review (of -12) by Eliot Lear Ready w/issues

-TSVART Last Call review (of -11) Ready with Nits
+TSVART Last Call review (of -11) by Joerg Ott Ready w/nits

-GENART Last Call review (of -11) Ready with Nits
+GENART Last Call review (of -11) by Ines Robles Ready w/nits

 |Additional resources||Mailing list discussion|